Cambridge-Atom-Scattering-Centre/Multiscat/Multiscat/Docs/DocsReadMe.txt

 try clicking everything to get familiar with the structure, a lot of the names act like links to info pages.
 Under the "DependancyTree" there is an overall inheritance diagram as well as a description for each function and file.
 The "FlowChart" contains a diagram showing hoe the functions are executed in sequency when the code is run.
+Please ignore "Properties" and "Relationships", the important information is under the "Description", "Attributes" and some of the "Owned Elements" headings.

 To edit the ULM documents the software "StarUML" was used (can be found for free here http://staruml.io/ at the time of writing).
 This allows .mdj files to be opened.
 The documentation